2021 Volkswagen Passat Pros vs Cons

 Nothing has really changed from 2020's line-up.
 The price tags have all been ever-so-slightly increased.
 The only big change is that the formerly line-topping SEL trim has been dropped from the line-up.
 Apparently, it did not offer enough value for buyers and wasn't selling enough units.
 Plus, with the Passat scheduled to be entirely phased out by 2023 in favor of the already-highly anticipated all-electric ID.4.
 In other words, don't expect to see too many changes made to the Passat until it is eliminated altogether.
 2020's alterations (updated interior and exterior styling elements, more torque from the turbo 4-cylinder, and a few more luxury features and driver aids) hang on for this year, and the SEL's features have mostly been redistributed.
 We just can't seem to find its awesome Fender Premium Sound System anywhere on the features list this year - a huge bummer.

-Top 10 Reasons to Buy a 2021 Volkswagen Passat – The Pros
+Ten Reasons You May Like the 2021 Volkswagen Passat – The Pros

 1. A Quiet Ride